nitatemic/TwitchVOD-date/README.md

 It works with all modern browsers.
 Personally, I have made it work on Firefox Developer Edition, Microsoft Edge, Safari and Safari Preview Technology.

-I use AdGuard as my userscript manager but I also tested it with Tampermonkey
+I use AdGuard as my userscript manager but I also tested it with Tampermonkey.

+You can use the one you want, you can even copy and paste the code in the console.
 ## Message to the people at Twitch
 The script does not use the API, it only retrieves the title of the thumbnails to display the date.
 So it shouldn't be a problem for you but if it's a problem don't hesitate to contact me.
 And if you ever put this function directly on the site, it would be with great pleasure.